The Powerful Link Between Music and Memory: What the Science Shows

 - You’re experiencing physical and mental changes.

-While there are medications available to help cope with anxiety, restructuring reasoning through cognitive therapy is an important part of feeling better.
+Medications are available to help cope with anxiety.
+However, cognitive therapy can assist in restructuring reasoning and ultimately relieve chronic anxiety.
 The goal of cognitive therapy is to replace the negative self-talk during an anxiety-driven episode with more realistic and reasonable thought processing.
-This ultimately works to de-escalate the flight-or-fight response.
+This ultimately works to de-escalate the fight-or-flight response.

 Stress or anxiety occurs when our pressures exceed our resources.
-Here are seven healthy coping strategies to incorporate into your daily life for managing stress and anxiety:
+Here are seven healthy coping strategies to incorporate into your daily life for managing stress and the effects of anxiety on brain health:

 Listen to music, meditate, get a massage, or practice yoga.
 Wellness apps such as Headspace offer meditation and yoga guides, as well as relaxing music to help you wind down.

 Choose healthy options and avoid overeating.
-Consider the MIND (Mediterranean-DASH Intervention for Neurodegenerative Delay) diet.
+Consider following the MIND (Mediterranean-DASH Intervention for Neurodegenerative Delay) diet.

 MIND is a blend of two diets: